hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/builds/2-apply-a-build.md

 which allows you to quickly iterate — and, if needed, roll back — your project's metadata to all of your users, worldwide.

+## Using watch mode

+If you're using `hasura3 watch`, your latest build is always automatically applied to your project's endpoint.

 ## Apply a build

 You can apply a build by running the following command: